On Singularity Formation of a 3D Model for Incompressible Navier-Stokes Equations: Global regularity of the 3D inviscid model with small data

-In this section, we will prove the global regularity of the 3D model for a special class of initial and boundary conditions.
+In this section, we will prove the global regularity of the 3D inviscid model for a class of small initial data with some appropriate boundary condition.
+We remark that since we consider the inviscid version of the 3D model, there is no viscosity in the model equation.
+Although we impose some smallness condition on the initial data, such result is still very interesting since there is currently no global regularity result for the 3D incompressible Euler equations even for small initial data.

 To simplify the presentation of our analysis, we use $u^2$ and $\psi_z$ as our new variables.
 We will define $v=\psi_z$ and still use $u$ to stand for $u^2$.
 Then the 3D model now has the form:

 We choose the following boundary condition for $v$:

 and denote $ v|_{t=0}=v_0(\Bx,z)$ and $u|_{t=0}=u_0(\Bx,z)\ge0$.

 In our regularity analysis, we need to use the following Sobolev inequality \cite{Foland95}: